TheMarlboroMan/libdansdl2/README.md

 	- After various tries I think it's better to skip the screen check for each single element: it's very problematic with rotations and leads to dirty code.
 - Cleanup warnings.
 - Alpha in groups.
+- Test in Windows...
+- Keep clearing old SDL_Rect functions.
+	- At least on the video part.
+- Add vector constructor and insert for points.
+- Remove mapa_colision_bitmap
+- Clear OLD functions with no use.
+Keep the interface simpler.
+	- Delete old functions using SDL_Texture.
+	- Take a look at "herramientas" and clear it.
+There's a lot of things belonging in herramientas_proyecto now.
+	- We should actually take a look at the whole code...
+There's a lot of things that are only defined and never used.
+- Put the logger with the herramientas_proyecto.
+Just throw when something fails.
+	- I can't: there are real use cases in the input systems.
+- Revise TODOs.